 Physical examinations are required of all students entering the kindergarten and seventh grades.
 Forms for these should have been given to you.
 These forms should be returned at orientation.
 New students may transfer their records.
 If you do not have these forms they are available at School or your doctor's office should also have them.
-If a child cannot participate in strenuous physical activities he should bring a written excuse from his parent of doctor.
+If a child cannot participate in strenuous physical activities he should bring a written excuse from his parent or doctor.
 If a student does not have these forms on file and they are not presented to the school in a timely manner, the child may be excluded from school until these forms are received.

-The immunization law in effect states that all students in grades K-8 must be immunized against diphtheria, tetanus, pertussis, polio, measles, rubella, and mumps by November 1 st of the school year.
-If a parent of guardian does not wish to have their child immunized, he must provide a written statement of objection to the school.
+The current state immunization law states that all students in grades PreK-8 must be immunized against diphtheria, tetanus, pertussis, polio, measles, rubella, and mumps by November 1st of the school year.
+If a parent or guardian does not wish to have their child immunized, he must provide a written statement of objection to the school.
 Students will be excluded from school if these conditions are not met.

 The school is required to have a record of these immunizations on file.
-Please bear with us and the school nurse as we endeavor to yearly update these files.